Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Universal secure multiplex network coding

 with probability at least $1-2 \times (2^T-1)/C_1$.

 Equation (\ref{eq:ub6}) implies

 where in Eq.\ (\ref{eq:ub7}) we used $\ln(1+\exp(x)) \leq |1+x|^+ = \max\{0$, $1+x\}$.

-Summarizing the preceding discussion, we have the following theorem. \begin{theorem} Recall that the eavesdropping $m\mu \times mn$ matrix $B$ is fixed, that $L$ is the uniform random variable on $\mathcal{L}$ statistically independent of $S=(S_1$, \ldots, $S_{T+1})$, and that a real number $C_1 > 1$ is arbitrarily fixed.
-There is at least a probability of $1-2 \times (2^T-1)/C_1$ such that information leakage $I(S_{\mathcal{I}};BLS^t|L=\ell)$ to Eve with the chosen realization $\ell$ of $L$ satisfies both inequalities (\ref{eq:ub5}) and (\ref{eq:ub7}) simultaneously. \end{theorem}
+Summarizing the preceding discussion, we have the following proposition. \begin{proposition} Recall that the eavesdropping $m\mu \times mn$ matrix $B$ is fixed, that $L$ is the uniform random variable on $\mathcal{L}$ statistically independent of $S=(S_1$, \ldots, $S_{T+1})$, and that a real number $C_1 > 1$ is arbitrarily fixed.
+There is at least a probability of $1-2 \times (2^T-1)/C_1$ such that information leakage $I(S_{\mathcal{I}};BLS^t|L=\ell)$ to Eve with the chosen realization $\ell$ of $L$ satisfies both inequalities (\ref{eq:ub5}) and (\ref{eq:ub7}) simultaneously. \end{proposition}

+The previous proposition does not ensure the universal security in the sense of \cite{silva09,silva08} because it only considers a fixed eavesdropping matrix $B$.
+To ensure the universal security, we must consider all the possible eavesdropping matrix $B$, which shall be done in the next two subsections.